cmaloney/dcos-docs/_pages/administration/installing/custom/create-public-agent.md

 ### Prerequisites:

-1. DC/OS is installed and you have deployed at least one private agent node.
+- DC/OS is installed and you have deployed at least one private agent node.

-### Converting private agents to public:

-**The following steps must be taken on a machine that is currently a DC/OS node.
-If this node is currently running tasks, those tasks will be terminated in this process.**
+- These steps must be performed on a machine that is configured as a DC/OS node.
+- Any tasks that are running on the node will be terminated during this conversion process.

+### Uninstall the DC/OS private agent software

 1. Uninstall the current DC/OS software on the agent node.